Samuel Favell

-When Samuel Favell died at the age of 70 in 1830, he was a relatively rich man, and able to leave a trust worth £2,000 (£199,000 at today’s values) for his wife Elizabeth to receive a comfortable income.
+When Samuel Favell died at the age of 70 in 1830, he was a rich man, and able to leave a trust worth £2,000 (£199,000 at today’s values) for his wife Elizabeth to receive a comfortable income.
 Elizabeth also received his leasehold house in Camberwell along with all of its’ fixtures, fittings, furniture, linen, books, pictures, wine and other chattels and effects.
 Also, all his ‘plate’, except for special items for his sons and daughter.
-His gold watch chain and seals he left to his son John, the gold snuff box presented by the Corporation of Londonderry to his son Richard, and a silver urn and silver tea pot presented by the Irish Society to his daughter Caroline.
+His gold watch chain and seals he left to his son John, a gold snuff box presented by the Corporation of Londonderry to his son Richard, and a silver urn and silver tea pot presented by the Irish Society to his daughter Caroline.

 His son John also received Samuel’s share in the London Institution, Moorfields, and ten shares in the Union Fire Office, as did Richard.
 There were also Freeholds in Fenchurch Street, Walworth, Southwark, Peckham Rye and Covent Garden in trust to his son John and nephew Richard Boswell Beddome, with the proceeds of all rents, after expenses, going to his wife during her natural lifetime, and then to be divided between the sons and nephew.